DuckDuckGo trumps Bing in Google’s controversial Android ‘choice screen’ search engine auction

 Google has announced the inaugural winners of its controversial Android “choice screen” search engine auction in Europe, with privacy-focused Google alternative DuckDuckGo emerging as one of the big winners.
-Microsoft’s Bing, by contrast, languished.
+Microsoft’s Bing fared less well.

 DuckDuckGo will be one of three alternative search engines offered by Google during new Android phone setups in every European country, while Bing will be an option only in the U.K. However, given that this was a closed auction process, it’s difficult to know which search providers applied for inclusion in which markets — it could be that Microsoft only applied for Bing in the U.K.